vapoursynth/vapoursynth/build instructions windows.md

 the 32 bit version of [7-zip](https://www.7-zip.org/)
 Both need to be placed in the "installer" dir.

-There are also a few plugins that aren't included which are easier to simply retrieve from an existing VapourSynth installation/portable release.
-Currently these are `avisource.dll`, `libhistogram.dll` and `libsubtext.dll`.
-Likewise `pfm-192-vapoursynth-win.exe` is only available from installations/portable releases.
+You'll also have to grab the file `pfm-192-vapoursynth-win.exe` which is only available from installations/portable releases.

 Run `make_portable.bat` and `make_installers.bat` to package things.